TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.message.rst

       extant headers named *name*.

-      Using the standard (non-``compat32``) policies, the returned value is an instance of a subclass of :class:`email.headerregistry.BaseHeader`.
+      Using the standard (non-``compat32``) policies, the returned value is an instance of a subkundi of :class:`email.headerregistry.BaseHeader`.

    .. method:: __setitem__(name, val)